A Well-Lived Life 2 - Book 4 - Elyse

 “Go!”
 I chuckled.

 I wanted to talk to Tim, but I decided to wait for what I was going to call our ‘exit interview’.
-Hopefully he’d tell us the good AND the bad about working at NIKA and we could make whatever changes were necessary to improve things.
+Hopefully, he’d tell us the good AND the bad about working at NIKA, and we could make whatever changes were necessary to improve things.
 I didn’t think there was much we could do, but I was looking at things from the top down.
 I called Julia and Elyse into my office to talk about Tim.

 “Elyse, Charlie just told me that Tim tendered his resignation.
 I think it came as much of a surprise to her as it did to me.”

 “And me,” Julia added.
-“I sent her to talk to Dave about a programming job for Tim, but there isn’t an open position and as we’ve discussed, we’re not sure about the spring.”
+“I sent her to talk to Dave about a programming job for Tim, but there isn’t an open position, and as we’ve discussed, we’re not sure about the Spring.”

 “So what can we do?”
 Elyse asked.

 “Nothing, really,” I said.
 “I don’t want to get into a pattern of making staffing decisions based on this kind of occurrence.
-Charlie will come talk to both of you about replacing Tim.
-What I wanted to talk about was some kind of formal exit interview - to see if he can give us any insight into what we did right and what we did wrong, at least from his perspective.”
+Charlie will come to talk to both of you about replacing Tim.
+What I wanted to talk about was some kind of formal exit interview — to see if he can give us any insight into what we did right and what we did wrong, at least from his perspective.”

 “But will he be honest?”